Scaling an IoT deployment? Join our webinar on May 28th where we dive into real-world scaling pain points and how to overcome them.

 OTA DFU with Notehub CellCell+WiFiWiFi

-Notehub has the ability to manage the firmware running on your Notecards.
-You can easily choose between the available firmware and deploy to one or more devices.
+Notehub lets you manage the firmware running on your Notecards, making it easy to select from available firmware and deploy it to one or more devices.

-Along with using the Notehub UI to manage firmware releases, the Notehub API provides methods for initiating and monitoring both Notecard and host MCU firmware updates.
+Along with using the Notehub UI to manage firmware releases, specific reserved environment variables and the Notehub API both provide methods for managing Notecard and host MCU firmware updates.

 Notecard LoRa does not support management firmware updates via Notehub.